Campaign Spotlight: Beautiful World, Where Are You

 As the exclusive indie cover indicates, this is a campaign not only interested in promoting BWWAY, but also UK independent booksellers.
 Faber Books prides itself on ‘“publishing independently since 1929,” and this is evident in its marketing of BWWAY.
 After a difficult eighteen months of shop closures, independent bookshops have navigated and adapted to COVID-19 restrictions, finding alternative ways to reach book lovers.
 Some have introduced click and collect services and are working in partnership with alternative online storefronts such as Hive and Bookshop.org, which share a portion of profits directly with booksellers.

 On 24 August 2021, two weeks ahead of the book’s release, Faber announced that twenty independent bookshops across the UK would be opening their doors early for Sally Rooney fans to grab a copy of her latest novel.
-With The Guardian likening the early bookshop openings to Harry Potter mania, this was an unprecedented release day.
+This was an unprecedented release day.
 In addition to a copy of BWWAY, shoppers were promised exclusive merchandise, which had already been creating a buzz on social media.
 From Edinburgh to Devon, booksellers prepared to open their doors for this noteworthy publication day.
 Readers unable to access one of the twenty stores were still encouraged to pre-order from independent booksellers, not only for the chance to acquire a special edition copy, but also to continue the renewed momentum of supporting indie bookshops.
 Additional pop-up events of calligraphy workshops, candle making and BWWAY book clubs were also announced (though the price of these activities raised questions).

 Red Lion Books in Colchester, Essex, was one of the twenty bookstores offering an early morning opening.
 An Instagram post promoting their event offered a sneak preview of some of the incentives for book lovers keen to get a copy.
 A goodie bag would be available, along with exclusive merchandise such as t-shirts and pin badges.
 Given the time of the event, breakfast pastries would also be available at the store.
 The post also highlighted illustrations by Manshen Lo, illustrator of the endpapers in the hardback copies of BWWAY.
 There was evident cohesion in the Instagram marketing, with posts coordinating the pastel colours from the ARCs (advanced reader copies) and hardback cover that have been used to promote the book since the cover was revealed back in April 2021.
 Whilst the campaign aims to highlight each bookshop, the similar visual style of each bookshop’s promotional post unifies the campaign and establishes early morning opening as one exciting event.